What is a Cluster Headache?

 Potential Treatment Options

-Cluster headaches are not life threatening, however they can be extremely painful and affect your quality of life.
+Cluster headache is not life threatening, however they can be extremely painful and affect your quality of life.
 Over the counter medications are generally not effective in treating cluster headaches as they do not work fast enough, this means that paracetamol and ibuprofen will usually not work.
-There are no cures for cluster headaches but there are treatments which help to manage the severe pain and improve quality of life.
-These include;
+The treatment is divided in abortive and preventive:

-- · Vagal nerve stimulation.
+- Vagus nerve stimulation.
 Low-voltage electrical currents stimulate the vagal nerve in your neck.
-This can reduce pain and the number of cluster headaches you have.
+This can reduce pain severity and sometimes also the number of cluster headache.

 This article is intended to inform and give insight but not treat, diagnose or replace the advice of a doctor.
 Always seek medical advice with any questions regarding a medical condition.